-A new dawn just suddenly arrived globally, Nigeria.
+A new reality is upon us.
 It is one in which everyone is scampering for safety.
 Safety valves are being triggered to save humanity.
 Whilst some countries that have prepared for the rainy days are not caught unawares by the Covid-19 pandemic, some are caught pants down.
 The latter category is where our dear country belongs.
 Nigeria is unable to effectively respond to this pandemic, not only in terms of health alone but in virtually all sectors.
 In the health sector, Nigerians across board, right from the parliament to the executive, all agree that the country does not have the wherewithal to confront this pandemic.

 In fact, at a point in time, the Secretary to the Federal Government who doubles as the Chairman of the Presidential Task Force on Covid-19 had to confess that he never knew that the state of our health facilities was this bad.
 In the judiciary, hearings in the different courts have been suspended for more than a month as we never really prepared for virtual hearings, both in terms of legal framework nor technologically.
 In fact, in most of the courts that have attempted both e-fillings and recordings, let me mildly and courteously say the output has not been impressive to say the least.
 In the educational sector, we have not promoted e-learning and now, emergency and caricature mechanisms are ditched out daily to bridge the vacuum.
 In some cases, students must go and sit before the television or listen to radio broadcast to learn, or where able, join the unfamiliar e-learning platforms.
 This is in the midst of no light, no internet service.